Video submissions for the 2022 Festival can be made on a non-competitive basis.

 Video submissions for the 2021 Festival are now open.

-However, here is some advice for preparing your videos.
+Here is some advice for preparing your videos.
 This guidance is also available on our Facebook page in our pre-festival video series prepared by some of this year's volunteers.
-These are just a few ideas, but the main thing to do is to enjoy your music, have some fun, and we'll take your videos however they look!
+These are just a few ideas.
+The main thing to do is to enjoy your performance, have some fun, and we'll take your videos however they look.

 An example video can be found on our YouTube channel.....